aws/graph-notebook/README.md

 **TIP** :point_right: Many of the magic commands support a `--help` option in order to provide additional information.

 ## Example notebooks
 This project includes many example Jupyter notebooks.
 It is recommended to explore them.
 All of the commands and features supported by `graph-notebook` are explained in detail with examples within the sample notebooks.
-You can find them  [here](./src/graph_notebook/notebooks/)
+You can find them  [here](./src/graph_notebook/notebooks/).
+As this project has evolved, many new features have been added.
+If you are already familiar with graph-notebook but want a quick summary of new features added, a good place to start is the Air-Routes notebooks in the [02-Visualization](./src/graph_notebook/notebooks/02-Visualization) folder.

 ## Keeping track of new features
 It is recommended to check the [ChangeLog.md](ChangeLog.md) file periodically to keep up to date as new features are added.